St. Peter's Church, Karachi

-St. Peter’s Church is the largest Catholic church in Karachi, Sindh, Pakistan.
+St. Peter's Church is the largest Catholic church in Karachi, Sindh, Pakistan.

 Construction

-The church was built in 11 months, covers an area of 1,858 square meters and can seat 5,000 people.
-It stands over 24 meters in height.
-All the windows are of stained glass depicting different religious events.
-It cost US$3.8 million to build.
+The church, completed in just 11 months, spans 1,858 square meters and accommodates up to 5,000 people.
+Standing at over 24 meters tall, its stained glass windows depict various religious scenes.
+The construction cost was US$3.8 million.

 Opening

 The Apostolic Nuncio to Pakistan Archbishop Edgar Pena Parra blessed the church at a Mass concelebrated by 37 priests from around the country.
 The Apostolic Nuncio read a message of Pope Benedict XVI to Pakistani Catholics.
 Later the Papal Nuncio also blessed the Perpetual Adoration Chapel, a room built of glass in a corner of the church open for prayer 24 hours of the day.

 Miscellaneous

 The church will cater to the people of Akhtar Colony, Mahmudabad, Kashmir Colony and Manzoor Colony.

-Funding for the project came from the Pontifical Mission Societies, Missio, the Rothenberg diocese in Germany and the Italian Bishop’s Conference.
+Funding for the project came from the Pontifical Mission Societies, Missio, the Rothenberg diocese in Germany and the Italian Bishop's Conference.